 Airy rooms come with a chic, rustic feel: painted beams, light colours, a piece or two of good furniture.
 Some have original 17th-century terracotta-tiled floors, others have smart coir matting.
 Don’t expect a drop of clutter, do expect super-comfortable beds dressed in crisp white linen that act as the centrepiece of each room.

 Price corresponds to room size and to whether or not you have a bath, a shower or both.
-The standard rooms aren’t big, but they’re not particularly small either and if you’re here for a couple of nights, you’ll be happy.
+The classic rooms aren’t big, but they’re not particularly small either and if you’re here for a couple of nights, you’ll be happy.
 They come with shower and have views over garden and pool.
 The superior rooms have baths and are noticeably bigger; one has washed walls and a beamed ceiling, another has an interior terrace.
-Luxury rooms are huge with the same uncluttered rustic elegance.
+Deluxe rooms are huge with the same uncluttered rustic elegance.
 One opens directly onto the garden, another has a window in its sloping ceiling for a little star gazing.
 Marble bathrooms give a classical feel.

+The suites are light and spacious, each with a living room that doubles up as a second bedroom, and the larger of the two has a private terrace overlooking the garden.
 There is also an apartment for 4 with a living room (2 sofas, flat-screen TV) and kitchenette downstairs; upstairs are 2 bedrooms (1 queensize, 1 twin) each with an ensuite bathroom (1 with bath+shower, 1 with shower only).
 Like all the rooms, it's non-smoking.

 The buffet breakfast (excluded from the room rate) is a help-yourself affair.
 In good weather you eat on a terrace that catches the morning sun.
 You’ll find fresh baguette, croissants, brioche and pains au chocolat, fresh fruit and yoghurts, cereals and muesli, fruit salad and a plate of cheese.
 If you want an egg, you can have one, but you’ll have to ask.
 Tea and coffee are brewed to order.